-The U.S. Department of State consular information sheet for India.
+Please see the U.S. Department of State consular information sheet for India.

-For the most current information on entry and exit requirements, contact the Embassy of India at 2536 Massachusetts Avenue NW, Washington, DC 20008, telephone (202) 939-9806 or the Indian Consulates in ChicagoNew YorkSan FranciscoAtlanta, or Houston.
+For the most current information on entry and exit requirements, contact the Embassy of India at 2536 Massachusetts Avenue NW, Washington, D.C.
+20008; telephone (202) 939-9888; or the Indian Consulates in Chicago, New York, San Francisco, Atlanta, or Houston.
 Outside the United States, inquiries should be made at the nearest Indian embassy or consulate.
-General information regarding Indian visa and immigration rules, including the addresses and telephone numbers for the Foreigners Regional Registration Officer (FRRO) offices, can be found at the Indian Bureau of Immigration website.
+General information regarding Indian visa and immigration rules, including the addresses and telephone numbers for the Foreigners Regional Registration Officer offices, can be found at the Indian Bureau of Immigration website.

 Please carry photocopies of the bio-data page of your U.S. passport and the pages containing the Indian visa and Indian immigration stamps.
 If your passport is lost or stolen, copies will help you apply for a replacement passport and an exit visa.

-U.S. citizens of Pakistani origin or descent are subject to administrative processing and should expect additional delays when applying for Indian visas.
+U.S. citizens of Pakistani origin or descent are subject to further administrative processing and should expect additional delays when applying for Indian visas.

-The currency used in India is the Indian Rupee ₹.
+The currency used in India is the Indian Rupee (₹).
 Other currencies are not commonly accepted.
-There are Authorized Foreign Exchange dealers in most big cities, and banks will also change your currency if you have time for the paperwork.
-ATMs are widely available, and many accept international debit and credit cards.
-Visa, MasterCard, and American Express credit and debit cards are widely accepted at shops, restaurants, and hotels.
+There are Authorized Foreign Exchange dealers in most big cities and banks will also change your currency if needed.
+ATMs are widely available but not all accept international debit and credit cards.
+Visa, MasterCard, and American Express credit and debit cards are accepted at shops, restaurants, and hotels.
 However, a variety of vendors and businesses cannot process payments with international cards.
-Also, transactions with taxis, markets, and small street shops may require cash.
-You may find it useful to keep some cash in rupees and in small denominations.
+Also, transactions with taxis, markets, and small street shops often require cash.
+You may find it useful to keep a significant amount of cash in rupees and in small denominations.
 Digital payment options like Google Pay, Paytm, and PayPal are widely used but often require local phone numbers or local bank accounts.
 Traveler’s checks can be cashed at most money exchange counters, hotels, and airports.

 You can buy a SIM card at the airport or from an authorized dealer.
-You need the following documents to buy a SIM card -
+You need the following documents to buy a SIM card:

 - Photocopy of your passport and the original document